maruchiso/code_generator/README.md

 # code_generator
-Very simple window application that generates the security code.
+Window application that generates the security code needed for corporate provisioning based on the computer's domain name.
+Very simple app, but improves work me and my co-workers.